JuliaReach/MathematicalSystems.jl/docs/src/lib/internals.md

 sort
 ```

-## Querying expressions
+## Querying Expressions

 ```@docs
 is_equation
 extract_sum
 ```

-## Evaluation of AbstractSystem at given state
+## Evaluation of AbstractSystem at Given State

 ```@docs
 _instantiate
 ```

-## Naming convention for systems' fields
+## Naming Convention for Systems' Fields

 Systems' fields should be accessed externally by their respective getter functions.
 Internally to the library, the following naming conventions are used.